Skip to main content

 Departments

-The College of Arts and Sciences is comprised of over 20 departments in the areas of mathematics, sciences, humanities and the arts.
+The College of Arts and Sciences includes over 20 departments in the areas of mathematics, sciences, humanities, and the arts.

 Anthropology

-Anthropology is a growing, research-oriented faculty with a thematic focus on human evolution and ecology.
-The department is committed to applying the scientific method to understanding the behavior, ecology, social relations, and sustained resource use of our species.
+Anthropology is a growing research department, with a focus on human evolution and ecology.
+The department is committed to applying the scientific method to understanding our species’ behavior, ecology, social relations, and sustained resource use.

 Art, Design and Visual Studies

-One of the largest departments in the College, the Art department offers undergraduate degrees in Visual Art, History of Art, Graphic Design, and Art Education.
-Graduate degrees are offered in Visual Art, Art, and Art Education.
+One of the largest departments in the college, the Department of Art, Design and Visual Studies offers undergraduate degrees in Visual Art, History of Art, Graphic Design and Art Education.
+Graduate degrees are offered in Visual Art, Art and Art Education.
 The department is accredited by the National Association of Schools of Art and Design.

 Biological Sciences

-Biology undergraduate degrees prepare students for careers in cell and molecular biology, medicine, ecology, botany, zoology, microbiology, human biology, forensics, wildlife biology, or others.
-Graduate degrees in Biology or Raptor Biology are offered, and students work with nationally recognized faculty in a variety of research settings.
+Biology undergraduate degrees prepare students for careers in cell and molecular biology, medicine, ecology, botany, zoology, microbiology, human biology, forensics, wildlife biology, and others.
+Graduate degrees in biology or raptor biology are offered, and students work with nationally recognized faculty in a variety of research settings.

 Chemistry and Biochemistry

-The department is certified by the American Chemical Society.
+The Department of Chemistry and Biochemistry is certified by the American Chemical Society.
+Bachelor of science degrees are offered with nine different emphases, and students are engaged in cutting edge research with faculty using state-of-the-art instrumentation.
 The Chemistry Club (an ACS Student Affiliate) organizes a varied schedule of student activities.
-BS degrees are offered with nine different emphases, and students are engaged in cutting edge research with faculty using state-of-the-art instrumentation.

 Communication